Dop-dd/Data-Centric-Development-Milestone-Project-3/README.md

 - Log in form- A registered user can log in to the admin section
 - Sign up form- A user can sign up fo a free membership by filling in the form on the sign up page.
 - Contact Page- User can contact the company directly via this form.
 Their request send an email to the compnay using EmailJs
-- Search form- Users can search for available or booked cabs
+- Search form- Users can search for available cabs
+  - Non registered users can only search for cabs using the 'cabs' link.
+  - Registered users can perforsm a search from the dashboad and edit or delete cab entries.
 - MongoDB- Users records are stored in the database. cab pictures can be added via url links and inserted in the template on cabs page

 ### Features left to implement